 Outsourcing in the 21st century can be broadly categorised as offshore and onshore.
 Onshore outsourcing is the more traditional area where specific services are provided by local 3rd party contractors, however the evolution of the internet and telecommunications networks has made offshore outsourcing commonplace today.

 An example of onshore outsourcing is outsourcing something mundane but essential like cleaning.
 A real-world example of this is a local business outsourcing their cleaning to a local company that can supply consistent, well trained and managed cleaners that take care of cleaning, maintenance and rubbish removal in all of their outlets, better than they could if they tried to manage those services themselves.
 An example of a successful business like this is Smart Cleaning Solutions, a Melbourne based commercial cleaning company that has doubled the size of their business every year for seven consecutive years, by aggressively targeting fast growing companies that need consistent cleaning across multiple outlets, and vertical niches where consistently high cleaning standards and hygiene are critical to business success.
+Businesses that need this kind of service can check out this recent article about how to choose the right cleaning company for your business.

 Offshore outsourcing, sometimes referred to as offshoring, is outsourcing tasks that can be done by someone overseas in a country where the cost of living is lower than in the country in which the host company operates.
 This means tasks can be done cheaper, creating a competitive advantage to the company accessing the outsourced services by enabling them to reduce costs or increase their margins.
 This means they can then undercut companies paying more for the same service locally, or through increased margins, outspend them with their marketing.